comit-network/comit.network/blog/2020-09-21-setup-bitcoin-cloud-node.md

 We feel these costs are not really a big deal for the sake of trying something awesome, but you should be aware that there are costs.
 If you want to go for a cheaper option you can sync on e.g. an external disk at home or on a Raspy.

+Instead of doing the setup yourself you can opt for using a pre-configured, pre-synced image provided on [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/techlatest-public/bitcoin-fullnode).
+We opt for doing the setup ourselves to be in full control of what is going on.

 ### Initial Google Instance Setup

 We refer to Bitcoin Core as bitcoind, as in bitcoin daemon, throughout this tutorial.